I’m Brigitte Lewis.

 I’m glad you decided to drop in and check out what I’ve been up to.

-I love all things tech, lesbian identity, social critique and data analytics
+I love all things tech, lesbian culture, social critique and data analytics

 (including bad photoshopping and a good giggle).